Lines/Rays or Other Chart Drawings Move After Drawing Them

 How Chart Drawings Are Mapped Between Bars with Different Starting Date-Times

-When you change the period/timeframe of the chart bars or you are copying Chart Drawings from one chart to another using the Copy Chart Drawings from Chart #'s feature to do this, Sierra Chart has to find the corresponding bars for the endpoints of Chart Drawings.
+When you change the period/timeframe of the chart bars or you are copying Chart Drawings from one chart to another using the Copy Chart Drawings from Chart #'s feature to do this, Sierra Chart has to find the corresponding bars among the new period/timeframe bars or the destination chart bars in the other chart, for the endpoints of Chart Drawings.

 The Date-Time of the bars that the Chart Drawing endpoints were originally drawn to, are matched to the bars that contain those same Date-Times.